CircumSpector/Research/Retoo Controller PC PS3/README.md

 - Delivered in bland white box
 - Wired only (USB)
 - Represented as an Xbox 360 Controller on Windows
+- LED bhehavior
+  - Player number when on PS3
+  - P2 and P3 are lit on Windows
+  - P3 and P4 are lit on Linux/Android

 ## Pictures